tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'NOT_COMPLETE'
+nan

 ### Label

-'NOT_COMPLETE'
+'A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for use.'

 ## Controlled Value

-'NOT_COMPLETE'
+'These can be used to exclude data for Quality Assurance.
+These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.'

 ### Type

 NamedIndividual

+## Superclass

+'NOT_COMPLETE'

 ### Definition

-'A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for use.'
+'NOT_COMPLETE'

 ### Comment

-'These can be used to exclude data for Quality Assurance.
-These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.'
+'NOT_COMPLETE'

 ********************